mokuda2/senioryearreflection/_posts/2022-03-03-Opposites-versus-Complements.md

 “If you do hear from BYU, you can know who reported you, and you should report that professor to the Office of Belonging for discrimination.
 I know you don’t have a problem with speaking up for yourself, but just letting you know.”

 “Yeah, I’ll do that if I hear anything from BYU, but hopefully it doesn’t get to that point.”

 But I wasn’t sure what the Office of Belonging would do.
 It wasn’t like they were going to understand the lessons and experiences I had learned the past couple months of dating guys and how I had felt so much happier knowing what romance felt like and being able to have more compassion and empathy for others.
 They weren’t going to understand, especially if the people I’d have to confront were homophobic.
 Plus, they’d probably listen to the one who had more money, more education, and more experience—the one who was part of the Majority.
 That was how society worked.
 A single college student’s voice wasn’t enough.
 It would’ve been different if BYU was like the mission where no one could date or marry.
 Then everyone would’ve been on the same ground.

 “I was surprised when I read that BYU doesn’t allow romantic touch and expressions between the same gender,” Gyuna said.

 “Have you ever seen a gay couple hold hands on campus?
 You and Christian don’t need to think twice about holding hands.
 I could get in trouble for holding a guy’s hand.
 That’s one of the reasons why we feel so vulnerable.”

-Later in the week, Mason and I watched some more Community, and I told him about the incident.
+Later in the week, Mason and I watched some more _Community_, and I told him about the incident.

 “I think he’s being manipulative,” he said.

 “My date?”
 I asked.